ThomasChambers15243/COMP260-Distributed-Systems/README.md

 - **Prediction and Rollback**.
 The server predicts player inputs and uses the prediction if the real input does not arrive.
 When the actual input arrives, if the prediction is incorrect, the game is *rolled* back to synchronize the state with other players.
 In ideal conditions, this approach approaches LAN speeds[5].
 This solution is very popular in fighting games[8] where low latency is crucial, more so than in other games.
 Below demonstrates an implementation called GGPO working between two players.

 	<img src="Documentation\Proposal Images\Rollback Diagram.jpg" width="350">[5]

+## The Project

+The project will be an online game, drawing inspiration from the game [Agario](https://agar.io/)[1].
+My game will be within a 2D map with a top-down perspective.
+Players will traverse the map as a blob, eating smaller blobs to gain points.
+The player's radius is directly proportional to their points, so the higher the points, the larger the blob.
+In the game, a player may consume another player if they are significantly larger in size.
+Upon consumption, the smaller player is destroyed, and the winning player acquires the points that were previously held by the destroyed player.
+The game will track each player's highest score, providing a long-term competitive element to the gameplay.

+The game state, along with a database holding player data, will be held on a server, where each player will connect from their own, machine.

+The game will be developed in Unity.
+My primary rationale behind this decision is due to Unity's extensive documentation and the supportive community that has been established over the years.
+Additionally, Unity provides ample resources for networking, allowing me to implement and learn through programming the solution myself, rather than relying solely on pre-built modules, as would be the case in Unreal.

 ## Development
 Developed in Unity, each player is represented as a member of a player class with full 2D movement capabilities.
 The collision between players is determined by the distance between their centres and their current blob radius.
 ```